Overview Of Compelling Love Bible Lessons

 Lesson 6 Jesus, A Complete Savior From Sin

 A balanced understanding of the gospel recognizes that Jesus saves from every aspect of the sin problem: The legal, spiritual and physical consequences of the sin problem.
-We can also describe them as the penalty of sin – death; the power of sin – slavery; and the presence of sin – sickness, death and brokenness.
+We can also describe them as the wages of sin – death; the slavery to sin; and all the effects of sin – sickness, death, and brokenness.
 Our part is to believe the truth, confess, repent and be transformed by the renewing of the mind.
 A personal story is shared as an illustration of the growing process.

 Lesson 7 Our Redeemer: Jesus Gave His Life As A Ransom For All